AdobeDocs/experience-platform.sv-SE/help/destinations/catalog/advertising/pubmatic.md

 ## Användningsfall {#use-cases}

-För att du bättre ska kunna förstå hur och när du ska använda målet [!DNL PubMatic Connect] finns det ett exempel på användning som Adobe Experience Platform-kunder kan lösa genom att använda det här målet.
+[!DNL PubMatic Connect]

-### Rikta användarna mot mobiler, webben och CTV-plattformar {#targeting}
+### Targeting users on mobile, web, and CTV platforms {#targeting}

-Utgivare eller dataleverantörer vill skicka målgrupper från Adobe Experience Platform till [!DNL PubMatic Connect] för målanvändare på mobil-, webb- och CTV-plattformar med ett stort antal identifierare.
+[!DNL PubMatic Connect]

 ## Förutsättningar {#prerequisites}

-Tala med din kontohanterare för [!DNL PubMatic] för att kontrollera att ditt konto är korrekt konfigurerat och har stöd för introduktion av målgruppssegment.
-De ser också till att du har all information som behövs för att använda destinationen och för att ge dig support under installationen.
+[!DNL PubMatic] They will also make sure you have all the relevant details to use this destination and to provide you with support during the setup.

 ## Identiteter som stöds {#supported-identities}